Study Abroad Blog

 International student provisions ensure that Indian students face no additional barriers compared to their American counterparts.
 The same registration process, fee structure, and examination conditions apply universally, creating a level playing field for all test-takers.

-Step-by-Step SAT Eligibility Process for Indian Students
+Step-by-Step SAT Eligibility Process for Indian Students in 2026

 Registration Requirements